Time to read

 • Tools.
 They provide designers with everything they need to get the work done.

 • Strategy.
-They align company’s vision and mission with the design management processes.
+They align the company’s vision and mission with the design management processes.

 • Budget.
 They evaluate the most reasonable budget for the healthy functioning of the design team.